super5508/catswork-client/README.md

 }
 ```

+In future we will create environment variables for Chrome extension and React

 ## Understanding frontend
 Frontend on start, makes an api call to backend endpoint `api/status` this will determine the sate,